koenaad/Advent-of-Code-2018/README.md

 ##### 16/12 (Day 13)

 This was hard to get structured.
 It works, but my domain is spread all over.
 Should probably spend some time refactoring this... some day.

+##### 23/12 (Day 23)

+Part 1 was very easy.
+Part 2 not so much... having a lot of trouble decreasing the search space.